memiiso/debezium-server-iceberg/docs/DOCS.md

 # Debezium Iceberg Consumers

-Replicate database changes to Iceberg table(Cloud storage, hdfs) without requiring Spark, Kafka or Streaming platform.
+Replicates database CDC events to Iceberg(Cloud storage, hdfs) without using Spark, Kafka or Streaming platform.

 ![Debezium Iceberg](images/debezium-iceberg.png)

 ## `iceberg` Consumer

-Iceberg consumer appends or upserts debezium events to destination Iceberg tables.
-When event and key schemas enabled (`debezium.format.value.schemas.enable=true`, `debezium.format.key.schemas.enable=true`) destination Iceberg tables created automatically.
+Iceberg consumer replicates debezium CDC events to destination Iceberg tables.
+It is possible to replicate source database one to one or run it with append mode and keep all change events in iceberg table.
+When event and key schema enabled (`debezium.format.value.schemas.enable=true`, `debezium.format.key.schemas.enable=true`) destination Iceberg tables created automatically with initial job.

 ### Upsert

-By default, Iceberg consumer is running with upsert mode `debezium.sink.iceberg.upsert=true`. for the tables with Primary Key definition consumer does upsert, for the tables without Primary Key consumer falls back to append mode
+By default, Iceberg consumer is running with upsert mode `debezium.sink.iceberg.upsert=true`.
+Upsert mode uses source Primary Key and does upsert on target table(delete followed by insert).
+For the tables without Primary Key consumer falls back to append mode.

 #### Data Deduplication

-With upsert mode data deduplication is done per batch, deduplication is done based on `__source_ts_ms` value and event type `__op` its is possible to change field using `debezium.sink.iceberg.upsert-dedup-column=__source_ts_ms`, Currently only Long field type supported
+With upsert mode per batch data deduplication is done.
+Deduplication is done based on `__source_ts_ms` value and event type `__op`. its is possible to change field using `debezium.sink.iceberg.upsert-dedup-column=__source_ts_ms`.
+Currently only Long field type supported.

-operation type priorities are `{"c":1, "r":2, "u":3, "d":4}` when two records with same Key and same `__source_ts_ms` values received then the record with higher `__op` priority is added to destination table and duplicate record is dropped.
+Operation type priorities are `{"c":1, "r":2, "u":3, "d":4}`.
+When two records with same key and same `__source_ts_ms` values received then the record with higher `__op` priority is kept and added to destination table and duplicate record is dropped.

 ### Append
-Setting `debezium.sink.iceberg.upsert=false` will set the operation mode to append, with append mode data deduplication is not done, all received records are appended to destination table
+Setting `debezium.sink.iceberg.upsert=false` will set the operation mode to append.
+With append mode data deduplication is not done and all received records are appended to destination table.
 Note: For the tables without primary key operation mode falls back to append even configuration is set to upsert mode

 #### Keeping Deleted Records

-By default `debezium.sink.iceberg.upsert-keep-deletes=true` will keep deletes in the Iceberg table, setting it to false will remove deleted records from the destination Iceberg table.
-With this config its possible to keep last version of the deleted record in the table(possible to do soft deletes).
+By default `debezium.sink.iceberg.upsert-keep-deletes=true` keeps deletes in the Iceberg table, setting it to false will remove deleted records from the destination Iceberg table.
+With this config it's possible to keep last version of a record in the destination Iceberg table(doing soft delete).

 ### Optimizing batch size (or commit interval)